breatheco-de/content/src/content/lesson/php-syntax.md

 ---
 title: Understanding PHP Syntax
-subtitle: Learn here about PHP Syntax, with this amazing lesson
-cover_local: ../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png
-textColor: white
-date: '2020-10-19T16:36:31+00:00'
 tags:
   - PHP
-status: published
 description: >-
   Learn PHP syntax with our comprehensive guide!
-Discover key concepts, data types, and practical examples to master PHP programming today!
+Master key concepts, data types, and practical examples.
+Discover the power of PHP programming today!
 ---
 ## What is PHP?